germangb/--mpd/README.md

 ## Display formats

-You can modify the output format. with `--format` you specify the "song playing" format.
+You can modify the output format.
+With `--format` you specify the "song playing" format.
 With `--format-error` you speify the format of the "connection error" message.
-With `--format--none` you specify the format of the message that shows up when the MPD playlist ends
+With `--format-none` you specify the format of the message that shows up when the MPD playlist ends
 ```
 $ ./mmpd.py \
     --format 'Now playing {title} by {artist}' \